tmobile/magentaA11y/_checklist-web/html.md

   - when:  |
       the keyboard to open a new web page
     result: |
-      focus is strongly visually indicated on the first interactive component
+      the page has a unique logical title in the browser tab

 gherkin-mobile:
   - when:  |
-      swipe to enter from the web browser tab
+      swipe to enter from the web browser tabs
   - then: |
       change orientations
     result: |